elbatouri/elbatouri/README.md

 💪 I DO HARD THINGS 💪

-*difital Craftsman (programmer/ photographer / Performance Manager)*
+**`digital Craftsman (programmer/ photographer / Performance Manager)`**

-i'm a morrocan fulstack developer and a SE student that start Studying programming to be able building apps that serves Performance management but i endup falling in love with programming and it becomes exciting to solve real life problems and with the principe that " Simplicity is the soul of efficiency ".
+---

-###
+i'm a morrocan fulstack developer and a SE student that start Studying programming to be able building apps that serves Performance management but i end up falling in love with programming and it becomes exciting to solve real life problems and with the principle that " Simplicity is the soul of efficiency ".

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" height="40" alt="c logo"  />